flohil/wdio-workflo/docs/list.md

 The `ValuePageElementList` class adds the methods `getValue` and `setValue` to set and retrieve the values of all page elements managed by the list.
-Furthermore, its `currently`, `wait` and `eventually` APIs include the state check functions `hasValue`, `containsValue` and `hasAnyValue` to wait for or check if all list elements have certain expected values.
+Furthermore, its `currently`, `wait` and `eventually` APIs include the state check functions `hasValue`, `containsValue` and `hasAnyValue` to wait for or check if some or all list elements have certain expected values.

 Wdio-workflo's example repository contains an `Input` class that is derived from `ValuePageElement`.
 To create a `ValuePageElementList` that manages instances